 How it works (in 1 minute)

-The main day-reading zones on Pico
+The main areas to read the day on Pico

 Madalena / Criação Velha / Bandeiras

 It is one of the most practical parts of the island and often works well as a flexible base, especially on mixed days.
-The channel side tends to be useful for adjusting the day with little friction.
+The channel side tends to be useful for adjusting the day with less friction.

 NORTH